MR

 You will receive your Master Business License within 6 – 8 weeks.

-The following address is where you can register business names and search for business names on regular business days from 8:30 a.m. to 5 p.m:
+You can register your business or search for business names on regular business days from 8:30 am to 5 pm at the following address:

 Ministry of Government and Consumer Services